-The Auditor General’s role is to audit the finances and activities of Western Australian state government agencies and local governments, and report their findings to Parliament.
+The Auditor General’s role is to audit the finances and activities of Western Australian State and local government entities, and report their findings to Parliament.

-Parliament seeks independent assurance from the Auditor General that public sector entities are providing services and using public money in accordance with Parliament’s purpose.
+Parliament seeks independent and impartial assurance from the Auditor General that public sector entities are providing services and using public money in accordance with Parliament’s purpose.

-To carry out her duties effectively, the Auditor General must act independently and be free from pressure, influence or interference from any source.
+To carry out their duties effectively, the Auditor General must act independently and be free from pressure, influence or interference from any source.